Child and Adolescent Mental Health Services (CAMHS)

 4. Enabling

 We enable young people to develop skills and understanding to grow as healthy individuals and build a future life.
 We help young people and their families work towards recovery by helping them to effectively manage their challenges and avoid dependency.
-We will acknowledge young people’s goals and celebrate their achievements.
+We acknowledge young people’s goals and celebrate their achievements.

 5. Reflection

-Where a young person reaches the age of 17½ years during their admission, we will work with local CAMHS provisions, adult mental health services and commissioners to arrange an effective transition to adult services.
+When a young person reaches the age of 17½ years during their admission, we will work with local CAMHS provisions, adult mental health services and commissioners to arrange an effective transition to adult services.
 This may include referral to adult inpatient services if they are unable to be discharged before their 18th birthday.

-We are committed to protecting and safeguarding all of the young people that we care for.
+We are committed to protecting and safeguarding all of the young people we care for.
 We strive to create a transparent and open culture where everyone that we admit feels safe and comfortable.

 We recognise that an inpatient admission separates a young person from their family and significant others, so we encourage parents, carers and other family members to be involved in the young person’s treatment programme where appropriate.